 June 28.
-Having been fomewhat refreshed with the sleep I had had, and the sit being entirely off, I got up: and though the fright and terror of my dream was very great, yet I considered, that the sit of the ague would return again the next day, and now was my time to get something to refresh and support myself when I should be ill; and the sirst thing I did, I filled a large square case bottle with water, and set it upon my table, in reach of my bed; and and to take off the chill or aguish disposition of the water, I put about a quarter of a pint of rum into it, and mixed them together; then I got me a piece of the goat's sless, and broiled it on the coals, but could eat very little; I walked about, but was very weak, and withal, very sad and heavy-hearted under a sense of my miserable condition, dreading the return of my distemper the next day; at night I made my supper of three of the turtle's eggs, which I roasted in the ashes, and eat, as we call it, in the shell; and this was the first bit of meat I had ever asked God's blessing to, even, as I could remember, in my whole life.

-After I had eaten I tried to walk; but found myself so weak, that I could hardly carry the gun (for I never went out without that;) so I went but a little way, and sat down upon the ground, looking out upon the sea, which was just before me, and very calm and smooth.
-As I sat here, some such thoughts as these occurred to me.

-What is the earth and fea, of which I have feen fo much?
+Having been somewhat refreshed with the sleep I had had, and the fit being entirely off, I got up; and though the fright and terror of my dream was very great, yet I considered that the fit of the ague would return again the next day, and now was my time to get something to refresh and support myself when I should be ill; and the first thing I did I filled a large square case-bottle with water, and set it upon my table, in reach of my bed; and to take off the chill or aguish disposition of the water, I put about a quarter of a pint of rum into it, and mixed them together.
+Then I got me a piece of the goat's flesh, and broiled it on the coals, but could eat very little.
+I walked about; but was very weak, and withal very sad and heavy-hearted under a sense of my miserable condition, dreading the return of my distemper the next day.
+At night, I made my supper of three of the turtle's eggs; which I roasted in the ashes, and eat, as we call it in the shell, and this was the first bit of meat I had ever asked God's blessing to, even as I could remember, in my whole After I had eaten, I tried to walk, but found myself so weak, that I could hardly carry the gun, for I never went out without that, so I went but a little way, and sat down upon the ground, looking out upon the sea, which was just before me, and very calm and smooth.
+As I sat here, some such thoughts as these occurred to me; What is this earth and sea, of which I have seen so much?
 Whence is it produced?
-And what am I, and all the other creatures, wild and tame, human and brutal, whence are we?

-Sure we are all made by some secret power, who formed the earth and sea, the air and sky; and who is that?
+And what am I, and all the other creatures, wild and tame, human and brutal?
+Whence are we?
+Sure we are all made by some secret power, who formed the earth and sea, the air and sky.
+And who is that?
+Then it followed most naturally, It is God that has made all.
+Well, but then, it came on VOL. I.

-Then it followed, most naturally: it is God that has made it all: well, but then it came on strangely; if God has made all these things, he guides and governs them all, and all things that concern them; for the Being that could make all things, must certainly have power to guide and direct them.

-If fo, nothing can happen in the great circuit of his works, either without his knowledge or appointment.
+strangely, if God has made all these things, he guides and governs them all, and all things that concern them, for the power that could make all things, must certainly have power to guide and direct them; if so, nothing can happen in the great circuit of his works, either without his knowledge or appointment.